helmetjs/nocache/README.md

 - `Expires: 0`
 - `Surrogate-Control: no-store`

-Caching has some real benefits, and you lose many of them here.
-Browsers won't cache resources with this enabled.
+Caching has performance benefits, and you lose them here.
 It's also possible that you'll introduce *new* bugs and you'll wish people had old resources cached, but that's less likely.